Home - Blog

-Some people still believe that renewable energy is something that will happen in the future, but others understand that it needs to happen right now.
+Some people still believe that clean energy is something that we will have in the future, but others understand that it needs to happen right now.
 With the increasing percentage of people choosing to make more responsible decisions in their daily lives, the number of jobs in the sector has also increased.
 According to the US Bureau of Labor Statistics , the two fastest-growing occupations are solar photovoltaic installers and wind turbine technicians, with growth rates of 63% and 57% respectively.

 Careers in renewable energy: combining the compassionate and the lucrative

 The green energy market has expanded huge amounts over the past decade.
 With fossil fuels depleting and a generation of people who bear the burden of climate change, it was almost guaranteed.
 Government and private funding of renewable energy are increasing, and with it, the number of jobs in renewable energy has gone up.
 Civil engineers for green energy companies are expected to see a growth of almost 11% by 2026.

 So, if you’re considering a career change and are passionate about taking a job that aligns with your beliefs, why not get into renewable energy?